-When you are buying things that may only cost $2 at a time, you are thinking you aren’t spending a lot.
-When you look at your budget and see that you bought two energy drinks five days a week at $3 each you just spent $15 on drinks.
-That’s $60 a month which can easily be your cable bill or cell phone bill.
+When you buy things that may only cost $2 at a time, you think you aren’t spending a lot.
+However, when you look at your budget and see that you bought two energy drinks five days a week at $3 each, you just spent $15 on drinks.
+That’s $60 a month, which can easily be your cable bill or cell phone bill.

 Anything that is a drink prepared for you- is not a need and can be cut from the budget.

-If you figure kids haircuts are an average of $20 and a woman’s cut is around $40-$50 and Dad squeaks by at $20.
-A family of five at this price is $130 and do you go every three months?
+If you figure kids’ haircuts are average $20 and a woman’s cut is around $40-$50, and Dad squeaks by at $20.
+A family of five at this price is $130, and do you go every three months?
 That is $520 a year on haircuts.

 If you have boys, you can buy an affordable buzzer and give them a cut yourself.
 Youtube videos are all over teaching you how to cut your kid’s hair.